 The DMP will be a live document and will follow an adaptive approach.
 This means that the document will be updated during the course of the project whenever needed.
 Each new version will contain more precise information related to the collection, sharing and processing of data if these will be different from the current used version.
+This is the interim version (D5.5) correct at month 24 (June 2023).
 The final version of the DMP will be provided at month 48 (D5.6).